Collaborative Care Between Nutritionists & Therapists

 Multidisciplinary care brings many benefits to both wellness clients and healthcare providers.
 Cross-sharing information like client progress, challenges, and goals across providers ensures that the client is receiving the most comprehensive care.
 We cannot underestimate the value of treating the “whole patient,” as clients continue to seek out, and expect, personalized care.

 As a nutrition professional, working with your client’s therapist is often one of the most critical professional collaborations.
-Clients tend to work tangentially with their therapist, meeting frequently, to discuss and resolve they underlying psychological factors serving as barriers to their health, including their nutritional intake.
+Clients tend to work tangentially with their therapist, meeting frequently, to discuss and resolve their underlying psychological factors serving as barriers to their health, including their nutritional intake.

 Some issues that therapists can with clients on, that may directly impact nutritional intake: